-The man who defeated the great Muhammad Ali in just his eighth fight – a record unbroken until this day, lost a battle with cancer at the age of 67.
+The man who defeated the great Muhammad Ali in just his eighth fight – a record unbroken until this day, lost a battle with cancer at 67.

 Spinks, an Olympic gold medalist in 1976 at light-heavyweight, took the undisputed crown from Ali in their 1977 bout.

-Ali was a massive favorite at the time and super-confident of victory despite his advanced years.
+Ali was a massive favorite at the time and super-confident in victory despite his advanced years.
 Spinks stunningly claimed a split decision.

 ‘Neon’ Leon was subsequently stripped of one of his title versions for not fighting mandatory Ken Norton.
 Ali then gained his revenge seven months later.

-During his later career, Spinks struggled to hit the heights he found early on.
+Spinks struggled to hit the heights he found early on during his later career.
 He retired in 1995 with a 26-17-3 record.